Who we are

 Things to know when you apply

-We believe that a clear vision, common-sense ideas, a fact-driven case for action, and the power of bringing people together are the necessary ingredients to any successful effort to solve society's problems.
+We believe that a clear vision, commonsense ideas, a fact-driven case for action and the power of bringing people together are the necessary ingredients to any successful effort to solve society's problems.
 We have a set of core values and a strategic approach to making positive change.
 Click here for things you should know about our organization when you apply.

-Whether you’re a canvass director or canvasser, you’re an integral part of a group committed to building strong campaigns to win on real challenges and problems we face.
+Whether you’re a canvass director or canvasser, you’re an integral part of a group committed to building strong campaigns to win on the real challenges and problems we face.

 Kyle started as the partners director with Fund for Equality in Washington, D.C., in 2019.
 After graduating from Ithaca College, Kyle got her start with the Fund for the Public Interest to help run canvass offices in 15 states.
 She later worked as the hiring director with The Public Interest Network to hire staff into jobs ranging from advocate to program director with Fair Share, Environment America, U.S. PIRG and more.